fullstack-raj/react-exp-table/README.md

 - Conditional row background colors
 - Columns can include multiple entries per column
 - All rows are loaded on initial load to ensure high performance when expanding/collapsing rows
+- added sorting
+- can manage the parent and child class based on active inactive state

 ## Installation